 “Woe to you, scribes and Pharisees, hypocrites, because you devour widows’ houses even while for a pretense you make long prayers….”
 (Matthew 23:14)

 A stock cartoon situation that has set up punch lines for thousands of comics has someone climbing to the top of a mountain to consult a guru for his pearls of wisdom.
-In today’s Hagar comic strip, our favorite Viking plunderer has scaled the mountain.
-He says to the bearded seer: “O wise one, you are like a father to me.”
+In the Hagar comic strip, our favorite Viking plunderer had scaled the mountain and said to the bearded seer: “O wise one, you are like a father to me.”

 Thanks to the internet, those of us who write these articles frequently hear from the Lord’s people across the globe.
 That’s one of the great blessings of ministry in these days.
-The other day, a fellow in an African country telephoned me.
+One day, a fellow in an African country telephoned me.
 That was unusual.

 Our connection was difficult, so I suggested he use email.
 Within the hour, there was his message.
 He wanted me to know what good work he was doing for the Lord and how difficult it was.
 I responded in a typical way, thanking him and saying I was praying Heaven’s blessings upon his work.
 (And yes, I stopped at that moment and prayed.)